readium/readium-css/docs/CSS28-migration_guide.md

 ## Removal of responsive columns

-In version 1, ReadiumCSS used media queries to handle the number of columns/pages to display based on certains conditions.
-To sum things up it switched to 2 columns when:
+In version 1, ReadiumCSS used media queries to automatically handle the number of columns/pages to display based on certains conditions.
+To sum things up it switched from 1 to 2 columns when:

-- the `width` of the webpage was large enough
+- the `width` of the window was large enough, based on the font-size;
-- the device’s width (`device-width`) was within an arbitrary range, and in landscape orientation.
+- the device’s width (`device-width`) was within an arbitrary range based on the font-size, and in landscape orientation.

-As a side-effect, that “auto-pagination model” (think of it as an “auto” setting for the number of columns/pages in user settings) was [not reliable enough for implementers](https://github.com/readium/readium-css/issues/143), and created issues with newer devices and form-factors.
-Sometimes it wouldn’t swith to 2 columns when applying the setting because of the conditions above.
+As a side-effect, this “auto-pagination model” (think of it as an “auto” setting for the number of columns/pages in user settings) was [not reliable enough for implementers](https://github.com/readium/readium-css/issues/143), and created issues with newer devices and form-factors (e.g. foldables).
+Sometimes it wouldn’t even swith to 2 columns when applying the setting because of the conditions above.

-In version 2, ReadiumCSS removed these media queries and the “auto-pagination model”.
+In version 2, ReadiumCSS removed these media queries and the “auto-pagination model” entirely.
 It applies styles the Reading System/app provides to it.
 Consequently, control over breakpoints is now the responsibility of the app.

-If you want to switch to 1 or 2 columns depending on the orientation of the device or the width of the webpage, you now have to handle it programmatically.
+If you want to reimplement an “auto” user setting, and switch to 1 or 2 columns depending on the orientation of the device or the width of the window, you now have to handle it programmatically.

 ## Removal of -webkit-perspective hack for older versions of Chromium